-|The Serum Level of Vitamin D in Women with Urinary Incontinence due to Pelvic Floor Disorder and Prolapse; A Regional Case-control Study on Iranian Population|
+|The Serum Level of Vitamin D in Women With Urinary Incontinence Due to Pelvic Floor Disorder and Prolapse: A Regional Case-Control Study on Iranian Population|

-|Shahnaz Barat1, Zinatossadat Bouzari2, Shabnam Mehdinia3, Karimollah Hajian-Tilaki4, Mojgan Neimi Rad5|
+|Shahnaz Barat1, Zinatossadat Bouzari2, Shabnam Mehdinia3, Karimollah Hajian-Tilaki4, Mojgan Naeimi Rad5|

 3Committee of Research, Babol University of Medical Sciences, Babol, Iran

 4Department of Biostatics and Epidemiology, Non-Communicable Pediatric Diseases Research Center, Babol University of Medical Sciences, Babol, Iran

-5Clinical Research Development Unite of Rouhani Hospital, Babol University of Medical Sciences, Babol, Iran
+5Clinical Research Development Unite of Rouhani Hospital, Babol University of Medical Sciences, Babol, I.R.
+Iran

 Viewed : 136 times

 Downloaded : 35 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Objectives: Vitamin D is important for the muscular tone and bone metabolism.
-Due to the high prevalence of vitamin D deficiency in Iranian women, we aimed to investigate the difference in vitamin D levels between patients with and without pelvic floor disorder (PFD) to assess the possible effect of vitamin Don PFD.
+Due to the high prevalence of vitamin D deficiency in Iranian women, this study aimed to investigate the difference in vitamin D levels between patients with and without pelvic floor disorder (PFD) to assess the possible effect of vitamin D on PFD.

-Methods: The present case-control study investigated 209 women referring to Ayatollah Rouhani Hospital,Babol, Iran, in 2017.
-Patients were examined for prolapse and those with at least one disorder were categorized as the case group (N= 104) and patients without PFD as the control group (N= 105).
-The serum level of 25-hydroxyvitamin D was compared between groups.
+Materials and Methods: The present case-control study examined 209 women referring to Ayatollah Rouhani hospital of Babol in 2017.
+Patients were explored for prolapse and those with at least one disorder or without PFD were categorized as the case (n = 104) or control (n = 105) groups, respectively.
+Then, the serum level of 25-hydroxy vitamin D was compared between the groups.

-Results:Mean patients’ age and abdominal circumference were significantly higher in the case group (P < 0.001 and P = 0.046, respectively).
-The total mean ± SD serum level of vitamin D was 20.03±17.88 ng/ml;and significantly higher in the case group (24.58 ± 20.75 ng/ml) than the control group (15.53±13.11ng/ml), especially in patients with stress and urgency urinary incontinence (both P < 0.001).
+Results: The mean age and abdominal circumference of the patients were significantly higher in the case group (P < 0.001 & P = 0.046, respectively) as compared to the control group.
+Meanwhile, the total mean ± SD serum level of vitamin D was 20.03±17.88 ng/mL and significantly higher in the case group (24.58 ± 20.75 ng/mL) than that of the control group (15.53±13.11 ng/mL), especially in patients with stress and urgency urinary incontinence (SIU/UIU) (both with a significance level of P < 0.001).